 Fine tune your plans to pay for college

 To get started, sit down with your child and lay all your cards on the table.
-Compare your savings and anticipated financial aid against your projected costs over the course of your child’s college years.
-This may range from a two-year community college to four years or more.
+Compare your savings and anticipated financial aid against your projected costs over the course of your child's college years.
+This may range from a 2-year community college to 4 years or more.

 If your analysis indicates a potential shortfall, discuss your family's options.
 Possible solutions include relying on income your child earns from summer jobs and other employment, making an extra effort to win scholarships or grants, additional student loans, or taking out a home equity line of credit on your home, among others.

 If you're taking out student or parental loans, be sure you and your child understand the terms fully.
 Be clear on who is responsible for paying off the loan and when your first payments will be due.
 Some loans don't require repayment until after graduation, while others will require repayment while your child is still in college.